sammcint/Data-Engineer-Nanodegree-Projects-Udacity/Project-06-Capstone/ReadMe.md

 #### Overview

 The purpose of this project is to provide a public database for stock market analysts to query, analyze, and transform data into actionable insights.
 The application uses Apache Airflow to kick off jobs(Python ETL scripts) that load data that is stored in JSON and CSV format in a bucket on Amazon S3.
 The data pipeline utilizes python to read in the data from S3, creates and inserts data into tables hosted on Redshift.
-The redshift database and tables can be accessed by anyone with appropriate credentials and is where the analysis on the final data can take place.
+The redshift database and tables can be accessed by anyone with appropriate credentials and this is where stock market analysis on the final data can take place.

 #### **Source Data**